Pee Wee Reese: Baseball career

-By 1938, Reese was the Colonels' regular shortstop and one of the top prospects in the minors, and so impressed Boston Red Sox farm director Billy Evans that he recommended the Red Sox buy the team.
-Evans and owner Tom Yawkey both knew that the Red Sox' regular shortstop, Joe Cronin, was nearing the end of his career.
+By 1938, Reese was the Colonels' regular shortstop and one of the top prospects in the minors; Boston Red Sox farm director Billy Evans was so impressed by Reese that he recommended the Red Sox buy the team.
+Evans and owner Tom Yawkey both knew that Boston's regular shortstop, Joe Cronin, was nearing the end of his career.

-However, Cronin was also the Red Sox' manager, and still thought of himself as a regular shortstop.
+However, Cronin was also the team's manager, and still thought of himself as a regular shortstop.
 When Yawkey sent Cronin to Louisville to scout Reese, Cronin realized that he was scouting his own replacement.
 Cronin deliberately downplayed Reese's talent and suggested Reese be traded.
 It took a while to find a buyer, since the other teams assumed something had to be wrong with Reese if the Red Sox wanted to get rid of him.
 However, on July 18, 1939, Reese was sent to Brooklyn for $35,000 and four players to be named later.
 This trade is now considered one of the most lopsided deals in baseball history.
 As it turned out, Cronin was only a part-time player after 1941.

 Reese stayed in Louisville for the rest of the 1939 season, and was called up to Brooklyn in time for the 1940 season.
 In an ironic twist, he walked into a situation where his manager was also the regular shortstop—in this case, Leo Durocher.
 Unlike Cronin, however, Durocher was willing to give up his spot in the lineup to Reese.